I. Relevant Security Council resolutions and Guidelines of the Committee

 Please address the request for the arms embargo exemption to:

-- The Chair of the Committee, Her Excellency Ms. Joanna Wronecka (Poland), through the Permanent Mission of the Republic of Poland to the United Nations
+- The Chair of the Committee, His Excellency Mr. Harold Adlai Agyeman (Ghana), through the Permanent Mission of Ghana to the United Nations

 With copy to: